arpan-ghosh/MarvelAPI/README.md

 # MarvelAPI
 ## Sequential, synchronous requests with Requests (urllib)
+*To switch to the asynchronous implementation, checkout the `dev` branch.*

 This implementation retrieves basic information about Spectrum and stores it in a sqlite database.
 It then finds all the comics that she's appeared in, and extracts all the characters from those comics, and stores their basic information as well.